WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 ---
 > This lab focuses on a single attack path and corresponding detection workflow.
 While many techniques could have been explored, this scenario was chosen to demonstrate core red team execution and blue team triage in a clear, focused, end-to-end simulation.

----
+---## 🎬 Click the image below to watch the video demo that goes along with this write-up 👇

-## 🎬 Click the image below to watch the video demo that goes along with this write-up 👇
+> **Important:** This video is meant to be watched **after** reading the full write-up.
+Think of it as the visual version of the write-up at full speed.

 <div align="center">
   <a href="https://youtu.be/uv4zQ3GkP2g">